 Unfortunately, divorce affects a lot of people and the pressures of this emotionally difficult time can be worsened by having to make financial decisions with lasting implications.
 Good financial advice can ensure peace of mind that your and your dependants’ future is provided for.

-We will explore your current circumstances and financial affairs and work together with you and your legal representative to provide a financial strategy and reach a settlement for your future.
+We’ll explore your current circumstances and financial affairs and work together with you and your legal representative to provide a financial strategy and reach a settlement for your future.

 One of the most complicated aspects of a divorce or dissolution settlement is pension rights.
 Various factors need to be considered and each party will need professional advice on which option is best for them.
 We can advise on how best to deal with pensions if you’re divorcing, including: